List of hornbills

-Hornbills are birds in the families Bucerotidae and Bucorvidae.
-There are currently 62 extant species of hornbills recognised by the International Ornithologists' Union, two in Bucorvidae and 60 in Bucerotidae.
-Many species of fossil hornbills are known from the Miocene onwards; however, their exact number and taxonomy are unsettled due to ongoing discoveries.
+Hornbills are birds in the families Bucerotidae (the arboreal hornbills) and Bucorvidae (the ground hornbills), which are characterised by their large bills.
+Hornbills are found in tropical Asia and Africa, and most live in tropical and sub-tropical forests, or savannahs.
+Hornbills usually have casques on their beaks and colourful feathers.
+Arboreal hornbills nest in tree cavities, in which females seal themselves during incubation.
+Hornbills are mostly carnivorous, though they also consume fruits.

+Most hornbill species have declining populations.
+African hornbill species are threatened by habitat loss, logging, hunting, and climate change.
+Two species are considered critically endangered, six are endangered, seventeen are vulnerable, six are near threatened, and thirty-one are of least concern.
+The species with the smallest estimated population is the critically endangered Sulu hornbill, estimated to number fewer than fifty mature individuals.
+The species with the largest estimated population is the vulnerable Palawan hornbill, which numbers up to fifty thousand mature individuals.

+The number of extant hornbill species is around sixty, though the exact number is disputed due to taxonomic disagreements.
+As of 2026, the International Ornithologists' Union recognises sixty-four extant species in sixteen genera.
+Bucorvidae contains two species in one genus and Bucerotidae contains sixty-two species in fifteen genera.
+The hornbills are most closely related to hoopoes (Upupidae) and wood hoopoes (Phoeniculidae).
+These families comprise the order Bucerotiformes.
+Species of fossil hornbills are known from the Miocene onward, however, the fossil record of the taxon is poor.

 Conventions

 Conservation status codes listed follow the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.
 Range maps are provided wherever possible; if a range map is not available, a description of the hornbill's range is provided.
 Ranges are based on the IOC World Bird List for that species unless otherwise noted.
 Population estimates are of the number of mature individuals and are taken from the IUCN Red List.

-This list follows the taxonomic treatment (designation and order of species) and nomenclature (scientific and common names) of version 13.2 of the IOC World Bird List.
+This list follows the taxonomic treatment (designation and order of species) and nomenclature (scientific and common names) of version 15.1 of the IOC World Bird List.
 Where the taxonomy proposed by the IOC World Bird List conflicts with the taxonomy followed by the IUCN (Note: The IUCN follows the taxonomy proposed by the HBW and BirdLife Taxonomic Checklist.) or the 2023 edition of The Clements Checklist of Birds of the World, the disagreement is noted next to the species's common name (for nomenclatural disagreements) or scientific name (for taxonomic disagreements).

 Classification

-The International Ornithologists' Union (IOU) recognises 62 species of hornbills in across two families and fifteen genera.
+The International Ornithologists' Union (IOU) recognises 64 species of hornbills across two families and sixteen genera.
 This list does not include hybrid species, extinct prehistoric species, or putative species not yet accepted by the IOU.